groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/_index.md

 ---
 GroupDocs.Watermark library provides ability to manipulate with different watermark types such as [TextWatermark](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/textwatermark), [ImageWatermark](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/imagewatermark).
 These watermarks could be added to document, updated, removed, or searched inside already watermarked documents.
 Our product also provides information about document type and structure - file type, size, pages count, etc. and generates document pages preview based on provided options.

-Here are main GroupDocs.Watermark API concepts:
+Here are the main concepts of the GroupDocs.Watermark API:

 * [Watermarker](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker) is the main class that contains all required methods for manipulating with document watermarks.
 * Most part of methods expects different options to add, update, search or remove watermarks inside document.